cityofaustin/atd-knack-guides/signs_markings/work_order_management.md

     - **To Street**: The name of the second cross street that intersects with the primary street at which work will be completed | Required if Location Type is Section of Road.

-    - **Address or Block #**: The street address or block number on the primary street at which work will be comleted | Required if Location Type is Specific Location.
+    - **Address or Block #**: The street address or block number on the primary street at which work will be completed | Required if Location Type is Specific Location.

     - **Area**: The region of the city in which the work will be completed (North / Central / South) | Required.

     - **School Nearby**: Flag to indicate if there is a school nearby this work location | Required.

-    - **Location Details**: Addtional description of the location at which work will be completed | Optional.
+    - **Location Details**: Additional description of the location at which work will be completed | Optional.

 4. Click the **Create Work Order** button to submit the form:
     - An email is automatically sent to the logged-in user confirming that a work order has been created

     - You will be redirected to the Work Order Details page

-    - If Requestor is not **MAINTENANCE,** Work Order Status will be set to **ON HOLD** with On Hold Reason of **WAITING FOR PLANS**.
+    - If Requester is not **MAINTENANCE,** Work Order Status will be set to **ON HOLD** with On Hold Reason of **WAITING FOR PLANS**.e

     - If the user that created the work order is a Technician, jobs will be issued automatically.